TheRealCodeVoyage/Information_Assurance_and_Security_Labs/docs/labs/Setup_Kali_and_Metasploitable.md

 - For Windows: Download VMWare Workstation Pro
 - [https://blogs.vmware.com/workstation/2024/05/vmware-workstation-pro-now-available-free-for-personal-use.html](https://blogs.vmware.com/workstation/2024/05/vmware-workstation-pro-now-available-free-for-personal-use.html)

+### Create a Virtual Network type NAT
+On the VMWare Pro click on Edit -> Virtual Network Editor.
+- Make the setting editable by clicking on the button on at the bottom right.
+- Add a network
+- choose the type NAT for the new network.

 ### Instructions
 **Kali Linux** is an advanced penetration testing Linux distribution that comes with lots of security tools preinstalled.
 Download a VM image for Kali Linux and set up a VM machine for it [https://www.kali.org/get-kali/#kali-virtual-machines](https://www.kali.org/get-kali/#kali-virtual-machines)

-- After Extracting the zip file you can open the Virtual Machine from VMWare and choose the `.vmdk` file and open the Kali Linux
+- After Extracting the zip file you can open the Virtual Machine from VMWare and choose the `.vmx` file and open the Kali Linux
-- Make sure the VM's network is a NAT network
+- Make sure the VM's network is a NAT network.
+Choose the custom NAT you just created above.
 - Login to the VM. username: `kali` password: `kali`
 - Explore different tools on Kali Linux.
 - (Q1) How can you find this machine's IP?